 From: Teal Group

-Teal Group is an aerospace and defense market analysis firm based in Fairfax, Virginia USA.
-It provides competitive intelligence to industry and government worldwide.
+The Teal Group is an aerospace and defense consulting firm based in Fairfax, Virginia.
+It provides competitive market intelligence to industry and government.

 // end //